winchestercyclingcharter/winchestercyclingcharter.github.io/faqs.md

 The Charter was created to enable businesses / organisations to show their support for cycling.
 Organisations can range from large employers in the city, businesses, shops, schools, colleges, health practices, gyms, churches, youth clubs, emergency services.

-### By signing the Charter are organisations showing support for the Cycle Winchester?
+### By signing the Charter are organisations showing support for Cycle Winchester?

 No.  We recognise that many organisations will be happy to support a call for better cycling provision without needing to align themselves with Cycle Winchester.